gabrieletassoni/schema_based_api/README.md

 #### Schema

-**Authenticated Request** This action will send back the *authorized* models accessible by the current user at least for [:read capability](https://github.com/ryanb/cancan/wiki/checking-abilities).
+**Authenticated Request** This action will send back the *authorized* models accessible by the current user at least for the [:read ability](https://github.com/ryanb/cancan/wiki/checking-abilities).
 The list will also show the field types of the model and the associations.

 By issuing this GET request: